 Although Jewish emigrants and traders are recorded as arriving in Ireland from the 13th century such was the influx towards the end of this century, particularly from pogroms in Eastern Europe, that a “little Jerusalem” community grew in Portobello, which today houses the Irish Jewish Museum.
 We both knew that.

-Across the canal here, where scores of vicious swans with beady eyes collect, is the Irish army’s Cathal Brugha barracks and smelling the food being cooked there we began to salivate.
-The barracks was the scene of a sensational murder in 1873.
+Across the canal here, where scores of vicious swans with beady eyes collect, is the Irish army’s Cathal Brugha Barracks and smelling the food being cooked there we began to salivate, tempered by our knowledge of the sensational murder there in 1873.

 Anne Wyndford Marshall was charged with surreptitiously administering cyanide to a Gunner Colin Donaldson whose interiors failed the onslaught.
 He was found slumped across the bed in an apartment she shared with her husband.
-A woman of much charm (and much else) she was found not guilty.
+The woman of much charm (and much else), was found not guilty.

 All this remembering, walking and talking was a bridge too far: both of us were hoarse and famished.
 We simultaneously remembered that the canal mainly shifted Guinness.
 So we shifted two pints each in quick succession in the nearby Bleeding Horse pub as we awaited delivery of a lamb shank slow cooked in red wine, garlic mash and an assiette of vegetables.

-The pub is so named because a wounded horse from the nearby Battle of Rathmines between royalists and roundhead supporters collapsed outside in 1649.
-This battle, won by the roundheads, heralded Cromwell’s arrival some days later with his murderous hordes, his planned holocaust and the introduction to Ireland of his soldier’s basic food mainstay of bacon and cabbage.
+The pub is so named because a wounded horse from the nearby Battle of Rathmines between royalists and roundhead supporters collapsed outside, in 1649.
+This battle, won by the roundheads, heralded Cromwell’s arrival in Ringsend, some days later, with his murderous hordes, his planned holocaust and the introduction to Ireland of his soldier’s basic food mainstay- bacon and cabbage.

 ‘Which reminds me,’ I said ignorantly with a mouthful of food, ‘of The School Around The Corner radio show in the fifties and sixties, compered by schoolteacher Paddy Crosbie.
 He asked for the usual poem, story or funny incident from the kids he was interviewing.’